 It’s worth point out, however, that people are seeing the world through a filter.
 Literally.

 The vast majority of accounts upload heavily edited pictures, designed to cut out some of the imperfections in their images.
 It turns out that just like in real life, the vast majority of people don’t have the type of perfect teeth that you see on toothpaste adverts.
 Don’t get me wrong: their teeth are often in good shape, but they’re usually not as perfect as they like to make out.

 The problem with all this filtering is that it can lead to a negative self-image.
-You can compare your teeth to those that you see via the internet and assume that there’s something wrong with you or that you were born unlucky.
+You can compare your own ones to those that you see via the internet and assume that there’s something wrong with you or that you were born unlucky.

 Of course, that’s not even close to the truth.
-Most people who post on Instagram have gone to the dentist, had years of work done on their teeth, and then added filters anyway, just to make them look even more perfect.
+Most people who post on Instagram have gone to the dentist, had years of work done, and then added filters anyway, just to make them look even more perfect.